Jelmerro/vimrc/README.md

 - Distribution independent configuration, system vimrc changes are reset
 - User-only installation, see "Install" for a list of locations
 - Default to 4 spaces for all files, unless overwritten by Editorconfig
-- Show line numbers, end of line and recommended code width
+- Show line numbers, special characters, trailing whitespace and colorcolumn
 - Store all vim swap and backup files in ~/.vim/backup
 - Enable fenced markdown languages and the matchit plugin
 - More direct feedback using search highlighting, wildmenu, showcmd and such